BernardoNilson/BernardoNilson/README.md

 ## 👋 Hey, I’m @BernardoNilson!
 Nice to meet you!

 - 📚 Currently, I'm studyng Computer Science at PUCRS
-- 💻 Also, I work as an intern in a High Performance Computing lab
+- 💻 Also, I work as an intern at High Performance Computing lab
 - 💞️ I’m looking to collaborate on amazing projects

 ### Connect with me